-The grounds for a placing request refusal are set out in paragraph 3 of Schedule 2 of the 2004 Act.
 The grounds for refusal will be clearly stated in the letter of refusal sent to the parent.
 In refusing a placing request for a pupil with Additional Support Needs, it will be made clear to parents their right to access independent mediation, dispute resolution or the ASN Tribunal.

 Where a placing request for a pupil with Additional Support Needs is refused, parents can appeal to the education authority Appeals Committee.
 However where a placing request is for a pupil who has, or is in the process of having considered or established, a Co-ordinated Support Plan, the appeal route is to the ASN Tribunal.
+The appeal should also be to the ASN Tribunal where the placing request is for a special school in Scotland managed by the education authority or where the request is for an independent or grant-aided school in Scotland, or a school in England, Wales or Northern Ireland, which is for children with additional support needs and the managers are willing to accept the child.